-Lobby for state and federal

-support and theirOption 1 (linear with longer Harrington Road frontage)support and theirimplementation of affordableand social housing.
-Streamline

-planning and approval

-processes for affordable

-housing from private investors.Provide more free camping

-options that are safe.Addressed this back in 2019

-when it was identified as a huge

-issue.
+Lobby for state and federal support and their implementation of affordable and social housing.
+Streamline planning and approval processes for affordable housing from private investors.
+Provide more free camping options that are safe.
+Addressed this back in 2019 when it was identified as a huge issue.

-Yes but not with hand outs give Option 1 (linear with longer Harrington Road frontage) these people an incentive to improve their lives and give them a hand up not a hand out
+Yes but not with hand outs give these people an incentive to improve their lives and give them a hand up not a hand out